purpleidea/flabbergast/flabbergast-manual.md

     x : $foo == "foo" # True
     y : $5 # Error

+Binary strings are handled mostly by library functions as a way to pass binary data around, including conversion to and from text strings, hashing, and database interaction.

 Frames are collections of attributes.
 Literal frames are specified starting with `{`, followed by a list of attributes, and terminated with a matching `}`.
 Each attribute is a name, followed by `:`, and an expression.
 Frames inherit the context of the frame in which they are defined.
 Templates look similar except that they are preceded by the `Template` keyword.
 There are two important differences between templates and frames: frames are immutable while templates can be manipulated and variable resolution can look inside frames, but not inside of templates.
 Neither can be coerced to strings.
 More details on frames are provided later.